havenweb/haven/README.md

 * Privacy-first.
 This is for sharing with friends and family, not commercial endevors.
 If you want a blog for your company, you probably want to use Wordpress instead
 * Easy to use.
 * Low-bandwidth friendly.
 Images get downscaled to reduce page load times.
-No javascript.
+No javascript frameworks.
+No ads or trackers.
 * Customizable.
 If you want to add custom CSS, you can do that
 * No spam.
 There is no self-signup for users so there is no place for unauthorized users to impact your life